zotroneneis/zotroneneis.github.io/_posts/2018-08-01-blog-post-day-10-and-11.md

 harrys_pet[0] = 'Pigwidgeon'
 ```

-will throw a ```TypeError: 'tuple' object does not support item assignment```.
+throws a ```TypeError: 'tuple' object does not support item assignment```.

 ## Namedtuples
 As their name suggests, namedtuples are a variation (or rather extension) of plain tuples.
-In particular, namedtuples allow us to name the fields of a tuple.
-This makes it much easier to access the indiviual fields.
-Also, it makes the code more readable.
-In the plain tuple example above, we can access the values stored in the tuple only by using integer indices, as ```harrys_pet[0]``` or ```harrys_pet[1]```.
+In particular, namedtuples allow us to name the fields of the tuple.
+This makes it much easier to access the individual fields.
+Also, it makes our code more readable.
+In the plain tuple example above, we could access the values stored in the tuple only by using integer indices, as ```harrys_pet[0]``` or ```harrys_pet[1]```.
 When having only two fields this is not too bad.
 But with more than three fields things become messy.

 Creating a namedtuple is easy.
 There are two kinds of namedtuples we can use: ```collections.namedtuple``` or ```typing.NamedTuple```.
 When using ```collections.namedtuple``` our pet tuple would be defined as follows: